emmancabz/Project4/README.md

-# Project4 - Simple Mad Libs Game
+# Project 4 - Simple Mad Libs Game

 ## Description
 This is a simple **Java console program** designed for beginners.
 It creates a short, funny story by asking the user for different types of words (like adjectives, a noun, and a verb) and inserting them into a preset story.